juergenmeinecke/EMET2008/index.rst

               words "sulfur dioxide concentration"

-          +   for the September 2 lecture, please come up with questions or suggestions for what you would like me to cover; I'm happy to review Assignment 1 and, in addition, answer any questions related to the class material; if you tell me well before the lecture then I can prep better
+          +   for the September 2 lecture, please come up with questions or suggestions for what you would like me to cover (just shoot me an e-mail); I'm happy to review Assignment 1 and, in addition, answer any questions related to the class material

-          +   reminder: midterm will be during the tute at the usual location, September 4
+          +   reminder: midterm will be on Thursday of week 7 during the tute at the usual location (COP GO25), September 4

 Course Material